Andover Parish, New Brunswick

-Andover is a civil parish in Victoria County, New Brunswick, Canada.
+Andover is a geographic parish in Victoria County, New Brunswick, Canada.

-For governance purposes it was divided between the villages of Aroostook and Perth-Andover and the local service district of the parish of Andover, all of which are members of the Western Valley Regional Service Commission (WVRSC).
+Prior to the 2023 governance reform, for governance purposes it was divided between the villages of Aroostook and Perth-Andover and the local service district of the parish of Andover, all of which were members of the Western Valley Regional Service Commission (WVRSC).

 Origin of name

 Historian William F. Ganong related that the local explanation was that it was named by a Mr. Sisson, who came from Andover, England.

 History

 Andover was erected in 1833 in Carleton County from Kent Parish.
 The parish extended to above Grand Falls, New Brunswick, taking in most of Grand Falls Parish.

 In 1850 the parish was extended north to where the Saint John River crosses the international boundary.

 In 1853 all of Andover north of the Aroostook River was included in the newly erected Grand Falls Parish.